Cycas revoluta the Sago Palm is a great small palm look alike. The Cycas genus

 is actually closely related to the pines.
 They have cones and large seeds that

 resemble pine nuts.
 The starch from the Sago Palms trunk and seeds were used

-were used throughout the Islands off Asia as a food source.
-Cycas
+throughout the Islands off Asia as a food source.
+Cycas revoluta is thought

-Cycas revoluta is in an area that drops into the low teens each Winter.
+This Cycas revoluta is in an area that drops into the low teens

-cut the old Sago Palm leaves off as the new ones appear.
+wait to cut the old Sago Palm leaves off until the new ones appear.
 The new ones like

 High resolution photos of Cycas revoluta are part of our garden image collection.

 We have a collection of Infra-Red images of the Sago Palms, plants and leaves.